Respiratory Diaphragm and Transverse Abdominus.

 Nauli kriya is another exercise that makes use of the respiratory diaphragm.
 (You suck it upwards so that the belly moves inwards.
 This is done while holding a full exhale.)

-And, as mentioned, it also connects via connective tissue to the transverse abdominus, psoas and quadratus lumborum.
+It is also connected via connective tissue to the psoas and quadratus lumborum.

 However, this ignores the fact that the diaphragm attaches to the lower part of the ribcage.